joyrexus/joyrexus.github.com/resume/resume.md

 ---

-Full-stack developer with extensive experience in social science research projects, overseeing all aspects of data curation and custom tooling.
+Full-stack developer with extensive experience overseeing all aspects of data curation and custom tooling in social science research projects.

 ## EXPERIENCE